Create a

 1. Candidate review and selection

-While the commitment is limited and rapid hiring to fill a gap is often a priority, the selection process should be based on the same criteria and steps as those used to select a full-time executive.
+While the commitment is limited and rapid hiring to fill a gap is often a priority, the selection process should follow the same criteria and steps as those used to select a full-time executive.
 The rationale?
 The role may be temporary and part-time, but given its organizational level, it will have an outsized impact compared to other temporary roles.
 Clarify the requirements and desired experience criteria, and interview/review candidates for a minimal cultural fit.

 2. Contract requirements

-It is critical that the fractional and company formally agree on the nature and details surrounding the engagement.
+It is critical that the fractional and the company formally agree on the nature and details surrounding the engagement.
 Set clear expectations for hours per week, location (remote vs. onsite), projected length of the assignment, and an opt-out clause in case of poor alignment of the fractional leader’s skill sets or availability with the requirements.
 Ensure a reasonable notice period protects the company and the individual.
 Be sure to include NDAs and other legal protections to remind the fractional executive about their responsibilities to protect the data, intellectual property, and competitively sensitive resources that they will need to review and use in their work.

 3. Onboarding and integration